 The Leadership Framework – More Thought Needed?

 (There is a range of maturity with utilising these different power bases, from coercive at the bottom, through to expert at the top.)

 This is by no means an exhaustive list; it’s not even a favoured list of leadership positions.
 However it creates great stimulus, and gets people thinking about how they want to lead.
 Are they a charismatic, servant, or transactional leader?
 How are these questions important to you as a leader?
 How can this start to help you from a leadership framework?

 Having discussed these with the client, we started to map out what model they wanted to use in leading their team effectively.

 Once you decide which style you lean towards, you’ll have a real idea as to what leadership framework you want to promote or focus on for being able to make decisions and understand the drive behind your core leadership values.
-You can find more insights by looking at our leadership elearning or reviewing our many leadership skills blog posts and insights.
+You can find more insights by looking at our leadership training blog or reviewing our many leadership skills, women leadership skills, and coaching leadership